robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 Canada, GPS4400M collars, 1,250 g) as described by Schaefer and Mahoney (2013).
 Collars were programmed to collect location fixes every 2 hours.
-Prior to analyses, we subset GPS fixes into a discrete removed all erroneous and outlier GPS fixes following Bjørneraas et al.
+Prior to analyses, we subset GPS fixes into a discrete removed all erroneous and outlier GPS fixes following (Bjørneraas et al. 2010).
-(2010)<!-- TODO: get Bjorneraas ref-->.
 We did not collar all female caribou in the herd; however, we assumed that our sample of collared animals was random.

 ## Landscape data and habitat classification